jtremback/cross-chain-validation/spec/valset-update-protocol.md

 Recall that the parent blockchain has an ability to demand a change to the validator set of the baby chain.
 Moreover, we want to ensure the stake of validators of the baby blockchain are "frozen" at the parent chain.

+A change validator set demand is a tuple *(V, SN)*, where *V* represent a validator set and *SN* a sequence number of the demand.
+If a change validator set demand *(V', SN')* is issued after a validator set demand *(V, SN)* by the staking module of the parent blockchain, then *SN' > SN*.

 Hence, we aim to achieve the following properties:
-- *Liveness*: If the staking module of the parent blockchain demands a change to the validator set of the baby chain to some set *V* of validators and the IBC communication successfully relays this demand to the baby blockchain, then the validator set of the baby blockchain is eventually set to *V* or to some set *V'*, such that the parent blockchain demanded a change to the validator set of the baby chain to *V'* **after** the demand for *V*.
+- *Liveness*: If the staking module of the parent blockchain demands a validator set change *(V, SN)* for the baby chain and this demand is successfully relayed to the baby blockchain, then the validator set of the baby blockchain is eventually set to *(V, SN* or to *(V', SN')*, where *SN' > SN*.
+- *Validator set change safety*: Suppose that the validator set of the baby blockchain is updated to a validator set *V* *n* times.
+Then, there exists a sequence *(V, SN(1)), (V, SN(2)), ..., (V, SN(n))* of change validator set demands issued by the staking module of the parent blockchain such that *SN(i) < SN(i+1)*.
 - *Stake safety*: If a validator *v* belongs to a validator set of the baby blockchain, then the stake of *v* is frozen at the parent blockchain.
 Moreover, if the stake of *v* is unfrozen at the parent blockchain, the unbonding period has elapsed for *v* at the baby blockchain.
-- *Stake liveness*: If the stake of a validator *v* is bonded at the parent blockchain, eventually the stake will be unbonded (some stake might be slashed).
+- *Stake liveness*: If the stake of a validator *v* is bonded at the parent blockchain and the staking module of the parent blockchain demands a change to the validator set of the baby blockchain that does not contain *v*, eventually the stake of *v* is unbonded (although some stake might be slashed).

-### Closer look at the IBC communication
+### Closer look at the IBC channels

-An IBC connection assumes two parties (the respective blockchains) involved in the communication.
+An IBC channel assumes two parties (the respective blockchains) involved in the communication.
 However, it also assumes a relayer which handles message transmissions between the two blockchains.
-The relayer carries a central responsibility in ensuring communication between the two parties.
+The relayer carries a central responsibility in ensuring communication between the two parties through the channel.

 A relayer intermediates communication between the two blockchains.
 Each blockchain exposes an API comprising read, write, as well as a queue (FIFO) functionality.
 So there are two parts to the communication API: